daggerstark/daggerstark.github.io/index.md

 ---
 layout: home
-title: home
+title: Home
-description: Who am I and what I do?
+landing-title: 'Welcome to Personal Website of Shivam Raval'
+description: null
-image: assets/images/pic11.jpg
+image: null
+author: null
+show_tile: false
 ---

 My name is Hooman and I am a biomedical engineer by training.
 I have a bachelor's and master's of science in biomedical engineering from [**Linköping university**](https://liu.se/en) in Sweden.
 During my undergraduate studies, I worked on instrumentation of prosthetics, biomaterials and signal processing.